Skip to main content

 The Protocol (Settlement)

-All value flows through ContextRouter.sol on Base.
+All value flows through ContextRouter.sol on Base, with mode-specific settlement semantics:

 Payment Distribution